 We study the dynamics of quantum systems under classical and quantum noise, focusing on decoherence in qubit systems.
 Classical noise is described by a random process leading to a stochastic temporal evolution of a closed quantum system, whereas quantum noise originates from the coupling of the microscopic quantum system to its macroscopic environment.
-We derive deterministic master equations describing the average evolution of the quantum noise.
-Strikingly, these three equations of motion are shown to be equivalent in the case of classical random telegraph noise and proper quantum system under classical noise.
+We derive deterministic master equations describing the average evolution of the quantum system under classical continuous-time Markovian noise and two sets of master equations under quantum noise.
+Strikingly, these three equations of motion are shown to be equivalent in the case of classical random telegraph noise and proper quantum environments.
 Hence fully quantum-mechanical models within the Born approximation can be mapped to a quantum system under classical noise.
 Furthermore, we apply the derived equations together with pulse optimization techniques to achieve high-fidelity one-qubit operations under random telegraph noise, and hence fight decoherence in these systems of great practical interest.